anteyeintelligence/UnleashedRecomp-iOS/README.md

 - [MarkosTh09](https://github.com/Markos-Th09): Creator and Lead Developer of the port.

-- [Çağan](https://github.com/yorgunkral31): Turkish dude who vibecoded shit and fixed everything
+- [Çağan](https://github.com/yorgunkral31):  goat who vibecoded shit and fixed everything

 ### Unleashed Recompiled